MiaRasmussen05/LunationDesign/README.md

   - __Troubleshooting & peer code review__

     Testing have been going on thought out the building of this website.
-Using google dev tools to test and toubleshoot as I was going along with every step.
+Using google dev tools to test and troubleshoot as I was going along with every step.
 Asking others to test out if it was easy to understand and follow the flow of the page.

   When I brought it up on slack for peer code review I got a few things back:
-   - Wozza_5P pointed out to me that having the information box on sticker page wasn't the best user experince, that it seemed off having only 3 buttons and the rest having none.
+   - Wozza_5P pointed out to me that having the information box on sticker page wasn't the best user experience, that it seemed off having only 3 buttons and the rest having none.
    - Wozza_5P also pointed out that my 'only more questions?' box on the thanks page was hard to understand, and instead would be better with 'any more questions?'.
    - The same with the box for '48-72 hours', how it would be better to just choose one instead of having both of them on it.
    - Sean Finn also had a look over and pointed out a flow mistake in bottom of the last card on the sticker page.
 On the smaller screens it would stand on top of the footer when you where at the bottom instead of having some margin.